advtech92/EONA/tos.md

 # Terms of Service

 ## Introduction
-Welcome to **[Your Bot Name]**.
+Welcome to **Elysia**.
 By using our Discord bot, you agree to these Terms of Service.
 Please read them carefully.

 ## Use of the Bot
 - **Compliance:** You agree to use the bot in compliance with all applicable laws and Discord's Terms of Service.